Swinton Town Centre

 • Upgraded and improved Civic Hall

-Two, three and four-bedroom homes will be built on the site of the former council offices on Queen Street, the former swimming pool and health centre, and the old Charnwood House care home.
+Two, three and four-bedroom homes are being built on the site of the former Council offices on Queen Street, the former swimming pool and health centre, and the old Charnwood House care home.
+Phase 1 of the housing scheme, which will deliver 29 two- and three-bedroom homes in partnership with Wakefield District Housing, will see the homes occupied by new local families and residents from October 2024.

 As part of the partnership, Ben Bailey will provide: